 Then, the pairwise volume co-trading score between stock $i$ and stock $j$ on day $t$, using volumes of co-occurred trades for stock $i$ and $j$ with direction $d^j$ and $d^i$, respectively, is defined as

 Similarly, incorporating volumes, a pairwise co-occurrence count index is determined by summing up volumes of co-occurred trades of a pair of stocks and normalizing with \gr{their} total volumes.
 Finally, we concatenate the pairwise co-trading scores to be the co-trading matrix in volume measure.
-In line with the article, we set $\delta$ is set to 500 milliseconds.
+In line with the \gr{main text of the paper}, we set $\delta$ is set to 500 microseconds.

 We repeat the empirical analysis and summarize the results in Table \ref{tab:robust_volume}.
 The portfolios based on volume measure underperform those built upon count measure.
 Furthermore, the volume measured co-trading matrices are less robust than those measured in count of trades.